What Is a Fitness Assessment?

 If you don't have a personal trainer, you can take this information and set a platform for yourself to improve upon based on your fitness assessment numbers.
 Completing your fitness assessment is a start toward bettering your health regardless of what your goals are.
 Knowing your numbers will empower you to make informed decisions about your health.

-Come in to the Rec Center, Tuesday through Thursday, ask for our Fitness Intern, and get your personalized fitness assessment!
-It is quick and easy; first you will weigh yourself using a Bioelectrical Impedance Analyzer.
+Come into the Rec Center and get your personalized fitness assessment!
+Just ask the front desk for a personal trainer registration form and check the box that you want a fitness assessment.
+(Personal training is not required, but is a free resource you can participate in.)
+The assessment is quick and easy.
+First, you will weigh yourself using a bioelectrical impedance analyzer.
 This machine will calculate your body fat percentage and hydration level.
-Next, your total body fat in lbs. and fat free mass in lbs. will be calculated.
+Next, your total body fat and fat-free mass in pounds will be calculated.
 You will also have body circumference measurements done.

-Procedure: Through a small electrical signal the machine measures the resistance of body tissues.
-Person should step onto the machine with shoes and socks off, legs slightly apart.
+Procedure: Through a small electrical signal, the machine measures the resistance of body tissues.
+A person steps onto the machine with shoes and socks off, legs slightly apart.

-How it Works: Bioelectrical impedance analyzer measures the resistance of body tissues through the flow of a small electrical signal.
-The amount of body fat can be calculated because the current flows easily through the parts of the body that consist mostly of water.
-For example blood and muscle; the signal has a harder time going through bone and fat.
+How It Works: A bioelectrical impedance analyzer measures the resistance of body tissues through the flow of a small electrical signal.
+The amount of body fat can be calculated because the current flows easily through the parts of the body that consist mostly of water, like blood and muscle.
+The signal has a harder time going through bone and fat.

 Reliability: It is important to take the test in a controlled state and to be hydrated, as dehydration may cause the amount of fat to be overly calculated.

-This assessment test serves as information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
-Please consult your primary healthcare physician before beginning a new fitness regimen.
+This assessment test serves as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
+Please consult your primary health care physician before beginning a new fitness regimen.